liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 complex customization that illustrates the proper way to *redeploy* an Ext plugin, which is different from *initial deployment*.

 Let's customize the *details* section of the user profile.
-Rather than overwrite its JSP, we'll use a more powerful method that lets us add new sections or even merge existing ones.
+Rather than override its JSP, we'll use a more powerful method that lets us add new sections or even merge existing ones.
 With Liferay we can refer to custom sections from the `portal-ext.properties` and implement them just by creating a JSP.
 We'll modify